-Banqer provides my children with authentic, real life learning experiences that can be easily integrated in the classroom programme.
-Children sign a ‘Conditions of Employment' agreement, which mirrors the responsibilities they will have in the workforce.
+Banqer provides my students with authentic, real life learning experiences that can be easily integrated in the classroom programme.
+Students sign a 'Conditions of Employment' agreement, which mirrors the responsibilities they will have in the workforce.
 These conditions include respecting others and equipment, maintaining a good attitude, and keeping their workspace tidy.

-Children can earn extra money for doing set jobs around the classroom, which children apply for in writing to their teachers.
-They can earn ‘ bonus bucks’ for academic progress and other things that might crop up in the day to day running of the class.
 Pretend money is also given out during the day.
-Children are required to self-manage and look after that money and bank it before school.
+Students are required to self-manage and look after that money and bank it before school.
 Just like waiting for the bank to open in the ‘real world’.

 The impact of Banqer extends beyond the classroom.
 Colin shares stories of students discussing with their parents about opening their own savings accounts to earn interest on their money.
 As well as improving mathematical knowledge, Banqer has allowed the teachers of Linwood Avenue to provide learning experiences that have a ‘real life’ feel to them.